Titan-Node/Titan-Node.github.io/README.md

 ## Quick Start

-1) For image generation, make sure `IMAGE_GEN=TRUE` is set in your .env file.
+Edit your character file with the following:

+1) Use Livepeer for all inference (automatically does text and image generation)

 ```
-# Feature Flags
-IMAGE_GEN=TRUE
+    "name": "",
+    "clients": [],
+    "modelProvider": "livepeer",
+    "settings": {},
+    "plugins": [],
 ```

-2) Make sure to add `"imageModelProvider": "livepeer"` to your character file.
+2) Add `"imageModelProvider": "livepeer"` to your character file for using other text Generation providers.

 ```
     "name": "",